Charlie's Angels: Home media

 Note: Episode count is based on the format in which episodes originally aired.
-Two-hour episodes are counted as one episode.
+Two hour episodes are counted as one episode.

 Episodes

 Attempted spin-off

 ABC attempted to create a spin-off of Charlie's Angels in 1980 called Toni's Boys.
 The backdoor pilot aired near the end of season four, simply titled "Toni's Boys" (season 4, episode 23).
 The episode starred Barbara Stanwyck as Antonia "Toni" Blake, a wealthy widow socialite and friend of Charlie's who ran a detective agency she inherited from her late husband.
-The agency was staffed by three handsome male detectives — Cotton Harper (Stephen Shortridge), Bob Sorensen (Bob Seagren), and Matt Parrish (Bruce Bauer) — who took direction from Toni, and solved crimes in a manner similar to the Angels.
+The agency was staffed by three handsome male detectives — Cotton Harper (Stephen Shortridge), a champion rodeo rider, roper, and tracker, Bob Sorensen(Bob Seagren), a former U.S. Olympic champion, and Matt Parrish (Bruce Bauer), a master in disguises and weapons — who took direction from Toni, and solved crimes in a manner similar to the Angels.
 The show was not picked up as a regular series for the following season.

 Crossovers

 The character Dan Tanna (played by Robert Urich) from the detective series Vega$ appeared in the episode "Angels in Vegas" a week before the Vega$ season one debut.
 The crossover was simply used to reintroduce the Dan Tanna character and to promote Vega$ as an ongoing series.

 In the episode "Love Boat Angels", the angels went on another popular Aaron Spelling show, The Love Boat, and met the crew.
 Gavin MacLeod, Bernie Kopell, Fred Grandy, Ted Lange, and Lauren Tewes guest starred as their The Love Boat characters.
 The episode aired on September 12, 1979, as the fourth-season premiere and the debut episode of Shelley Hack as Tiffany Welles.
 The episode placed number one in the Nielson ratings for the week.

-Kate Jackson, Jaclyn Smith, and Cheryl Ladd also appeared as themselves in the first episode of the Spelling-produced comedy series, The San Pedro Beach Bums, in the fall of 1977.
+Although technically not crossovers, the cast made some notable appearances together.
+In 1976, Jackson, Smith, and Fawcett appeared as themselves on The Captain & Tennille Show.
+In the fall of 1977, Jackson, Smith, and Ladd appeared as themselves in the first episode of the Spelling-produced comedy series, The San Pedro Beach Bums.